 Finally, once you’ve identified a few potential job listings or clients, you’ll need to apply or submit sample materials to be considered for current or future ghostwriting projects.
 A few of the things that’ll make this process easier include:

 - Samples of your writing style.
 These are a “must have,” so if you’ve only done ghostwritten work in the past (which can’t be shared with potential clients due to copyright restrictions), put together a few additional samples that showcase your unique writing voice.
+Publish them on your own blog, or submit them as guest posts so that prospective clients can read live samples, rather than Word doc or PDF attachments.

 - A professional website that promotes your writing business.